×

 Second, they require very little, if any, additional expenditure.

 Third, referred leads already possess a degree of trust.
-The thinking is if their friend, colleague, or family member referred you, then you must be good.
+If their friend, colleague, or family member referred you, then you must be good.

 Finally, referred leads tend to convert at a higher percentage than cold leads.